 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Minnesota's 1st congressional district.
 Democrat.

 Length: 4 pages

-This bill was introduced on April 14, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 14, 2011, in a previous session of Congress, but it did not receive a vote.

 Apr 14, 2011

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.